1992 Rugby League World Cup final: Second half

+At half time, former Welsh rugby union international turned Widnes outside back John Devereux replaced Gary Conolly with the St Helens centre succumbing to an ankle injury picked up just before halftime.
+For the Kangaroos, 2nd rower Paul Sironen had suffered a back injury late in the first half and was replaced by David Gillespie.

 Into the second half the match was becoming a struggle with neither team seriously threatening the others line.
 The closest either team came to scoring was when Australian winger Willie Carne looked to have scored in the corner but the final pass from Meninga was ruled forward.
 The home side were still leading 6–4 with only 12 minutes remaining.
-The only try of the match was then set up by Australian replacement back Kevin Walters who, with a clever cut-out pass, put his Brisbane Broncos teammate Steve Renouf into a gap not covered by replacement Lions centre John Devereux (Walters had replaced lock forward Bradley Clyde who left the field with a dislocated shoulder).
-Renouf, in his debut test for Australia, then raced 20 metres to score in the corner.
+The only try of the match was then set up by Australian replacement back Kevin Walters who, with a clever cut-out pass, put his Brisbane Broncos teammate Steve Renouf into a gap created by replacement Lions centre John Devereux moving up and taking no–one (Walters had replaced lock forward Bradley Clyde who left the field with a dislocated shoulder with Brad Fittler moved to lock forward).
+Renouf, in his debut test for Australia, then raced 20 metres to score in the corner before replacement fullback Alan Tait and Shaun Edwards, who had earlier in the half spent 10 minutes in the sin-bin for kneeing Renouf after making a tackle on the debutant Australian, could come across in cover.
 Meninga's sideline conversion of Renouf's try gave Australia what would be a match winning 10–6 lead.
-The rain started pouring midway through the second half and Australia was able to hold Great Britain out and maintain their lead until the final siren.
+Following Meninga's conversion, the dark clouds that had moved in over Wembley opened up and the rain started pouring, not stopping until after the final siren (it would actually begin to hail immediately after the match finished).
+Despite the change in weather, Australia was able to hold Great Britain out and maintain their lead until the final siren.

-Australian hooker Steve Walters was named the man-of-the-match for the 1992 World Cup Final.
+Australian hooker Steve Walters was named the man-of-the-match for the 1992 World Cup final.

 Broadcast

 The match was broadcast into the United Kingdom by the BBC with commentary from Ray French and Alex Murphy.

 The match was telecast live late at night throughout Australia on the Nine Network, with commentary provided by Ray Warren and former Australian test players Peter Sterling and Paul Vautin, with sideline comments from Chris Bombolas.
-The game broke Australia's midnight-to-dawn television ratings record which was set a year earlier by the rugby union's 1991 Rugby World Cup Final in which Australia had defeated England at Twickenham Stadium in London.
+The game broke Australia's midnight-to-dawn television ratings record which was set a year earlier by the rugby union's 1991 Rugby World Cup final in which Australia had defeated England at Twickenham Stadium in London.